jmossetc/PathfinderCasterCompanion/README.md

 I have modified it to extract some columns into tables to improve this database.
 To install the database use the database.sql script.
 I will eventually create a script to update the database as new spells are published.

 To run this website locally I use the laravel/homestead vagrant box.
 See https://laravel.com/docs/5.4/homestead for more informations.
+It is an Nginx server.
 The site's url is castercompanion.app.
-Don't forget to add it with the appropriate ip on your hosts file.
+Don't forget to add it with the appropriate ip(probably 192.168.10.10 with homestead) on your hosts file.

+You should also generate a .env file or ask me one.

 Homestead.yaml example :